-Right after the report released, Emsi Burning Glass Senior Economists Ron Hetrick and Rucha Vankudre went live for a discussion about their first reactions and main highlights from the new data; the 15-minute video is available here.
+Right after the report released, Lightcast Senior Economists Ron Hetrick and Rucha Vankudre went live for a discussion about their first reactions and main highlights from the new data; the 15-minute video is available here.

 “These are gains, but not the type of gains we need if we’re to ease the tight labor market,” Hetrick said during the broadcast.
 “We have a low unemployment rate, a decent job gain, and yet we still have 11.4 million job openings.
 That makes life very difficult for employers.”

 After ticking down in April, the labor force participation rate was up slightly in May, but did not fully recover from the earlier decline.
 Before the pandemic, labor force participation was at 63.4%, indicating that the economy is still missing millions of workers.

 Most industries saw a sizable gain in the overall number of jobs, but retail trade stood out for losing 61,000.
 Half of that decline was in general merchandise stores, where inventories have been high.
 Earlier this week, the monthly JOLTS report showed that job openings for retail trade also dropped by about 162,000.
 The industry has likely hit its hiring peak—Lightcast data also show that wages are leveling off in most industries that pay less than $20 an hour, which suggests that employers are no longer willing to fill those positions at all costs.